Nicolaj Siggelkow

 Research Interests: competitive strategy, evolution of fit, firms as systems of interconnected choices

-Links: CV, Personal Website, Creating and Implementing Strategy for Competitive Advantage, Effective Execution of Organizational Strategy, Mack Institute for Innovation Management
+Links: CV, Personal Website, Strategy and Management for Competitive Advantage, Effective Execution of Organizational Strategy, Mack Institute for Innovation Management

 Overview